 Our ability to become and remain profitable depends on our ability to generate revenue or execute other business development arrangements.
 We do not expect to generate significant revenue, if any, unless and until we are able to obtain regulatory approval for, and successfully commercialize the product candidates we are developing or may develop.
 Successful commercialization, to the extent it occurs, will require achievement of many key milestones, including demonstrating safety and efficacy in clinical trials, obtaining regulatory approval for these product candidates, manufacturing, marketing and selling, or entering into other agreements to commercialize, those products for which we may obtain regulatory approval, satisfying any post-marketing requirements and obtaining reimbursement for our products from private insurance or government payors.
 Because of the uncertainties and risks associated with these activities, we cannot accurately and precisely predict the timing and amount, if any, of revenues, the extent of any further losses or when we might achieve profitability.
-We may never succeed in these activities and, even if we do, we may never generate revenues that are sufficient enough
+We may never succeed in these activities and, even if we do, we may never generate revenues that are sufficient for us to achieve profitability.
+Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.

-Our failure to become and remain profitable may depress the market price of our common stock and could impair our ability to raise capital, expand our business, diversify our product offerings or continue our operations.
+Our failure to become and remain profitable may depress the market price of our Common Stock and could impair our ability to raise capital, expand our business, diversify our product offerings or continue our operations.